 In January 2022, in accordance with the Invyxis ESLA, Invyxis paid an upfront deposit of \$1.1 million, which was capitalized as prepaid research and development expense.
-The Company will expense the upfront deposit as the services are performed as a component of research and development expense in the condensed consolidated statements of operations.
-During the three months ended March 31, 2023 and 2022, the Company recorded \$0.5 million and \$0.2 million as research and development expense, respectively.
-During the three months ended March 31, 2023 and 2022, Invyxis made no other service fee payments to Dalriada.
+In December 2022, the Company executed an amendment to the Invyxis ESLA, which reduced the upfront deposit from \$1.1 million to \$0.5 million.
+As such, the remaining \$0.6 million was applied against research and development expense incurred.
+The Company will expense the remaining deposit as the services are performed as a component of research and development expense in the consolidated statements of operations.

+During the three months ended June 30, 2023 and 2022, the Company recorded \$0.6 million and \$1.4 million, respectively, as research and development expense in the condensed consolidated statement of operations.
+During the six months ended June 30, 2023 and 2022, the Company recorded \$1.1 million and \$1.8 million, respectively as research and development expense in the condensed consolidated statement of operations.

+During the three and six months ended June 30, 2022, Invyxis made no other service fee payments to Dalriada.